MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 Microsoft Defender for Cloud includes endpoint detection and response (EDR) capabilities to improve security posture for supported machines.
 Defender for Cloud:

 - **Assesses whether machines are running an EDR solution**: Defender for Cloud agentlessly scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
-- **Integrates with Microsoft Defender for Endpoint for EDR capabilities**: Defender for Servers integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide EDR capabilities for machines connected to Defender for Cloud.
+- **Integrates with Microsoft Defender for Endpoint for EDR capabilities**: Defender for Cloud integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide EDR capabilities for protected machines.

 ## Assessing EDR solutions